Last updated Mar. 11, 2023 by Charles Zemub

 What is house Poor Canada?

-House poor Canada is a term used to describe a person’s situation where they spend more money on their mortgage than they do on food, clothing, and shelter.
-It is typically used to refer to Canadian homeowners who have taken out a mortgage that is larger than the value of their home or property.
+House poor Canada is a term used to describe a person’s situation where they spend more money on their mortgage than on food, clothing, and shelter.
+It is typically used to refer to Canadian homeowners who have taken out a mortgage larger than the value of their home or property.

 At what point are you house poor?

-House poor is when your housing costs are eating up a large portion of your income, making it difficult to afford other things.
-For example, if your mortgage payments and property taxes eat up more than 30% of your monthly income, then you are probably house poor.
+House poor is when housing costs consume a large portion of your income, making it difficult to afford other things.
+For example, if your mortgage payments and property taxes consume more than 30% of your monthly income, you are probably house poor.